 Most of us are familiar with the Proverb, “ Train up a child in the way he should go.
 Even when he is old he will not depart from it.”
 Proverbs 22:6.
 This “way” I believe is according to their God given calling.
 It is discerning the way God has uniquely wired and gifted them.
 Only when we can accurately and consistently see that, can we be successful in doing our part to help them become what and who they need to become.
 And we can only accurately and consistently see that with the Holy Spirit’s help through all the various means He used with Jesus’s parents.

 Left to our own devices, we will not be able to see our children (and/or grandchildren) through a spiritual lens.
-Rather we will tend to see them through a natural/fleshly lens, especially when their sin manifests itself.
+Rather we will tend to see them through a natural/fleshly lens, especially when their sin manifests itself, or when spiritual warfare erupts (remember Satan and his demons hate every one of your children).

 Now in trying to make this point, I realize I have left out the crucial role of scripture in both seeing our children as God sees them and in helping them see themselves as God sees them.
 Only when we are thoroughly grounded in scripture can we even understand, much less experience the role of dreams, visions, angelic visitations, prophecies, etc. Much of the identity our children and grandchildren have been given by our gracious God in Christ is written in very clear terms in the black and white of scripture.
 Please do not hear me down playing this.
 We must have the objectivity of scripture to effectively handle the subjectivity of the prophetic and supernatural experiences.
 But it is the objectivity of the scriptures that helps us see the importance of these various ways that God still speaks apart from or besides or along with the scriptures.
 Sometimes it is the supernatural experiences we have in life that opens us up to aspects of the Scriptures we have to this point been blind to.